 Perhaps the most famous rally in recent years is the 2003 anti-war protest against Tony Blair and the Labour government.
 At the time, Blair, in tandem with US President George Bush, was considering an invasion of Iraq, who were thought to be harbouring ‘weapons of mass destruction’.
 Although rallies and protests took place all over Europe, those in London had the most impact.
-The BBC estimates that up to a million turned out on the streets to make their voices heard.
+The BBC estimates that up to a millFamous Rallies and Protests in the UKion turned up on the streets to make their voices heard.
 As we all know, little over a month later, the invasion went ahead anyway.

-In 2010, thousands of students demonstrated in London and across the UK, took time out from playing clash royale PC to protest against the new coalition trebling university tuition fees.
+In 2010, thousands of students demonstrated in London and across the UK, took time out from playing games to protest against the new coalition trebling university tuition fees.
 The official position of the protesters was that a rise in fees broke campaign promises and would limit access to higher education.
-Organised by the National Union of Students (NUS) and the University and College Union (UCU), the protests numbered around 50,000 people and led to attacks on the Conservative Party headquarters.
+Organized by the National Union of Students (NUS) and the University and College Union (UCU), the protests numbered around 50,000 people and led to attacks on the Conservative Party headquarters.

 Donald Trump rallies